 Reported Cyclosporiasis Cases - Virginia 2019

-Since January 1, 2019 there have been 171 reported cases of Cyclosporiasis in Virginia.
+In 2019, there were 189 reported cases of Cyclosporiasis in Virginia.

 **Reoccurring case updates for Cyclosporiasis have concluded for 2019.
 Annual reported counts can be found on our reportable disease surveillance webpage.